-Don't forget to monitor your dog's weight and food intake - you can read our feeding guides here
+Don't forget to monitor your dog's weight and food intake - you can use our feeding guides here

 Autumn provides new stimulus for our dog's noses, and along with new smells, come new challenges.
 If you are out and about, make sure you keep an eye out for:

-- cold moist days provide the perfect environment for mushrooms and toadstools, and whilst they aren't all poisonous, you can't guarantee that the one your dog selects to eat will be fine - therefore, best to avoid all!
+- Mushrooms and toadstools - whilst they aren't all poisonous, you can't guarantee that the one your dog selects to eat will be fine - therefore, best to avoid all!

-- be careful if you are putting rat or mouse poison down to ensure that your pet can't get to it
+- Rat or mouse poison - ensure that if you need to use these, that your pet can't get to it

-- antifreeze can typically be found if it drips from a car radiator, or it can be found in puddles.
+- Antifreeze - typically this can be found if it drips from a car radiator, or it can be found in puddles.
 You should avoid letting your dog drink from any surface water on a pathway or road just in case.

 If you suspect that your dog has digested poison, contact your vet immediately.